 - Organic, Paid, and PLA (Google Shopping) analysis

-- Venn diagram visualization of keyword overlap between sites
+- Visual charts of keyword overlap between sites

 Why should you use this tool?

-Before starting a PPC or SEO campaign it’s important to know how you are already performing against your competitors so that you understand the best areas to focus on.
-After running the Keyword Gap, you will be able to see the keywords that your competitors are ranking for that you’re not, identify the keywords that are unique to your domain, and discover gaps in your competitors’ strategies where you can focus your campaigns to get more traffic.
+You will be able to see the keywords that your competitors are ranking for that you’re not.
+You can also identify the keywords that are unique to your domain, and discover gaps in your competitors’ strategies.

 Comparing Your Domain's Keywords to Competitors

 To get started, simply enter the names of the domains that you want to compare.
-If you need help identifying your closest competitors, use the Organic Research Competitors report (or Advertising Research Competitors report for PPC competition) to identify the domains that share the most similar keyword rankings as you.
+To identify your top competitors, use the Organic Research Competitors report or Advertising Research Competitors to identify domains with similar keyword rankings.

 - Organic keywords are keywords where a domain has an organic ranking within the top 100 results.

-- Paid keywords are keywords where the domain is ranking a paid ad through Google AdWords on Google’s top 10 pages top 20 paid positions.
+- Paid keywords are keywords where the domain is ranking through Google Ads on Google’s top 8 positions.

 - PLA keywords are keywords that triggered the domain’s product listing ads paid for through Google Shopping.